 To finish off this area, I would suggest throwing in a cool quilt or a nice woven wall tapestry to really spruce things up and add some unique visual appeal.

-Using Reclaimed Wood In Western Spaces
+Reclaimed Wood Ideas for Western Spaces

 You know what really adds a special touch to a western-themed space?
 Reclaimed wood!
 I love using it for the walls, beams, floors, and even built-in furniture.
 Not only is it good for the environment, but it also gives the space a cool and unique style.
 The texture and weathering of the wood just adds so much character that you can’t get from new materials.
 Isn’t that cool?